 “If you don’t know your numbers, then you don’t know your business.” -Marcus Lemonis

 There are many reasons that SaaS software companies fail, including lack of product and/or market fit, an inadequate sales organization, and a lack of capital.
-Don’t be one of them.
+Don’t be one of those failures..

 This two-part series is for SaaS executives who want to understand which metrics really matter to investors, how to measure them, and how the data drives management decisions.

 - Part 1 looks at metrics pertaining to Annual Recurring Revenue (ARR).
 When it comes to valuing SaaS companies, ARR is pretty much the whole ball of wax.

 - Part 2 looks at unit economics.
 These metrics measure the qualitative aspects of revenue and the long-term earnings potential of the business.

 As the company moves from Seed Stage through to its Series A, Series B, and subsequent rounds, it is imperative that the CEO and management team are cognizant of the key benchmarks that investors will use to evaluate their company.
 Measuring, monitoring, and managing these metrics is the key to a successful funding round.

 SaaS software businesses are quite different from traditional businesses, and therefore traditional business metrics are generally not useful in driving SaaS performance.
 Instead, there needs to be a focus on the three drivers of success in SaaS:

 - Acquiring Customers

 Knowing your numbers as they pertain to these three drivers of success is key to funding and scaling a dynamic SaaS business.

 If you’re looking for investment, keep your focus on these essential SaaS metrics: